timofeysie/google-trend-predictor/README.md

 #### 4. Data Storage

 Store the preprocessed and labeled data in a structured format, such as a CSV file or a database, for easy retrieval during model training.
+We will start with json files on the local for now.

 #### 5. Model Training